 All of the data tracked by Upright’s app is stored on their secure cloud.

-How Much Does the Upright Posture Trainer Cost?
+How Much Does the Upright PRO Posture Trainer Cost?

-The Upright Posture Trainer was priced at $99.95 during our research, with a regular retail price of $129.95.
-For this price, you’ll receive:
+The Upright Posture Trainer was priced at $170.69 on Amazon during our research, for this price, you’ll receive:

 - Upright Posture Trainer